Natthaphat-s63/Somsri-Restaurant/README.md

 # Project Somsri restaurant
 This Project is all about using MQTT protocol to create web application.
 The Application is about restaurant reservation.
 To see the report for each week, you can select by the braches of this repo.

-And the final product is in the Week4&5 branches.
+*****2 folders above are the final product of this project.**

 For more detail you can check this out :